Sfeir/google-hashcode/java/README.md

-# [REPLACE-ALL-YOURTEAMNAME] Google Hashcode [REPLACE-ALL-HASHCODEYEAR]
+# SFEIRLille Google Hashcode 2019

-This project contains the submission of [REPLACE-ALL-YOURTEAMNAME] for the Google Hashcode of [REPLACE-ALL-HASHCODEYEAR].
+This project contains the submission of SFEIRLille for the Google Hashcode of 2019.

 ## How to Run it

-If you don't hhave the Executable Jar [REPLACE-ALL-YOURTEAMNAME]-hashcode-[REPLACE-ALL-HASHCODEYEAR].jar, you can manually build it following the steps bellow (see How to Build it).
+If you don't hhave the Executable Jar SFEIRLille-hashcode-2019.jar, you can manually build it following the steps bellow (see How to Build it).

 You'll need a Java Runtime Environment in version 11 to be able to run this (which can be